leon-ai/blog.getleon.ai/content/blog/a-better-nlp-1-0-0-beta-7/index.md

 Categorized by domains, etc.
 Each skill contains its own memory.
 Can easily access skill memory across other skills...

-### Introducing Slots Filling

-...
-Create image of how it works under the hood ...

-...

 ### Context Switching